 Melisa was so scared that she couldn’t control her expression.
 She was afraid that she’s not completely healthy.
 She was afraid that she couldn’t be a strong wife for him.
 Her tears started dropping.

-Abram, on the other hand, looked at her with a mix of love and determination.
+Abraham, on the other hand, looked at her with a mix of love and determination.
 It’s almost like he’s saying I love you.
 I want to fight with you.
 We must be strong.
 Giving up is not an option.

-Abram believes nothing can break their love, “We have committed to walk together with God all our lives.”
+Abraham believes nothing can break their love, “We have committed to walk together with God all our lives.”

 They’re so compatible with each other that they must’ve been soulmates.
-The way they look at the world, their love for music, the time they like to come to the office, down their gadget choice--everything about them is similar.
+The way they look at the world, their love for music, the time they like to come to the office, down their gadget choice–everything about them is similar.
 Every quality on their lists, even the forgotten ones, were ticked.